patricegautier/unifiZabbix/README.md

 You should get a JSON document in return.

-2/ You then need to point Zabbix to those keys.
+4/ You then need to point Zabbix to those keys.

 In your Zabbix conf file (/etc/zabbix/zabbix_server.conf typically) add:

 	SSHKeyLocation=/the/path/to/your/keys

+in my case I have:

+	SSHKeyLocation=/home/pi/.ssh/zabbix

 ## Macros